Temesgenswe/alx-system_engineering-devops/0x19-postmortem/README.md

 - Update monitoring tools to include more granular resource usage data.
 - Provide additional training for operations team members on troubleshooting web application issues.

+This postmortem provides an overview of a web stack outage that occurred due to a misconfiguration in the caching layer.
+It highlights the timeline, actions are taken, misleading investigation paths, root cause, resolution, and the corrective/preventative measures to be implemented.
+By addressing these issues and implementing the suggested tasks, the aim is to improve system stability, enhance performance, and minimize the chances of similar outages in the future.